-Such debris not only constitutes a hazard to life on the planet but also, as a loaded minefield, can precipitate a considerable loss of critical infrastructure.
-Yet, little progress has occurred in the remediation of space debris.
-This article highlights some of the significant legal and technological barriers to implementing such remediation, with political considerations intermixed in both, concluding that alleviating legal restrictions is the better avenue for encouraging any meaningful focus on this issue.
+Such debris is a hazard not only to life on the planet but, as a loaded minefield, can also precipitate a considerable loss of critical infrastructure.
+Yet, there remains little progress in the remediation of space debris.
+This article aims to highlight some of the significant legal and technological barriers to implementing space debris remediation, with political considerations intermixed in both, concluding that alleviating legal restrictions is the best avenue for encouraging any meaningful focus on this risk.

-Trackable (orbital) debris, is a catchall term for any nonoperational piece of hardware in orbit.
+Trackable debris, or orbital debris, is used as a catchall term for any nonoperational piece of hardware in orbit.
 Particulates can range from a detached screw to an entire dislodged booster.
-The smaller (1-10 centimeters) remnants of disintegrated and exploded satellites number in the millions, and, despite being the size of paint chips, they can easily kill an astronaut on a space walk or rip a hole through the International Space Station.
-Furthermore, though fewer in number, larger pieces of space junk-such as decommissioned satellites or abandoned segments of flight vehicles-pose a considerable risk across LEO and to the constellations of tightly orchestrated satellites in GEO.
-Larger debris presents a greater future risk of fragmentation; thus, their removal disproportionately benefits orbital stability.
+The smaller (1-10 centimeters) remnants of disintegrated and exploded satellites number in the millions, and despite being the size of paint chips can easily kill an astronaut on a space walk or rip a hole through the International Space Station.
+In addition, while fewer in number, larger pieces of space junk-such as decommissioned satellites or abandoned segments of flight vehicles-pose a considerable risk across LEO and to the constellations of tightly orchestrated satellites in GEO.
+Larger debris presents a greater future risk of fragmentation, and thus, their removal has a disproportionate positive impact on orbital stability.
+Antisatellite (ASAT) missile tests (such as the Chinese Fengyun ASAT test), orbital collisions (such as the Cosmos-Iridium crash), and jettisoned capsules are among the largest sources of these materials.
+So why should the United States care?